Codex Boernerianus

-Codex Boernerianus, designated by G^{p}, G_{3} or 012 (in the Gregory-Aland numbering of New Testament manuscripts), α 1028 (in the von Soden numbering of New Testament manuscripts), is a small New Testament codex, measuring 25 x 18 cm, written in one column per page, 20 lines per page.
+Codex Boernerianus, designated by G^{p}, G_{3} or 012 (in the Gregory-Aland numbering of New Testament manuscripts), α 1028 (in the von Soden numbering of New Testament manuscripts), is a small New Testament manuscript made of parchment which contains the majority of the Pauline epistles.
 Using the study of comparative writing styles (paleography), the manuscript has been dated to the 9th century CE.
 The name of the codex derives from the theology professor Christian Frederick Boerner, to whom it once belonged.
 The manuscript has several gaps.

 Description

-The manuscript contains the text of the Pauline epistles (excluding Hebrews) on 99 vellum leaves.
-The main text is in Greek with an interlinear Latin translation inserted above the Greek text (in the same manner as Codex Sangallensis 48).
+The manuscript is a codex (precursor to the modern book), containing the text of the Pauline epistles (excluding Hebrews).
+The text is written in one column per page, 20 lines per page (sized 25 x 18 cm) on 99 vellum leaves.
+The main text is in Greek with an interlinear Latin translation inserted above the Greek text, in the same manner as Codex Sangallensis 48 (Δ).

 The text of the codex contains six gaps (Romans 1:1-4, 2:17-24, 1 Cor.
 3:8-16, 6:7-14, Col. 2:1-8, Philem.
 21-25).
 Quotations from the Old Testament are marked in the left-hand margin by inverted commas (>; also known as a diplai), and Latin notation identifies a quotation (f.e.
-Iesaia).
+Iesaia / Isaiah).
 Capital letters follow regular in stichometric frequency.
-This means codex G was copied from a manuscript arranged in στίχοι.
-The codex sometimes uses minuscule letters: α, κ, ρ (of the same size as uncials).
-It does not use include rough breathing, smooth breathing or accent markers.
+This means the codex was copied from a manuscript arranged in lines (known as στίχοι / stichoi).

+The codex sometimes uses minuscule letters: α, κ, ρ (of the same size as the uncials).
+It does not include rough breathing, smooth breathing or accent markers (usually used to mark stress or pitch).
 The Latin text is written in minuscule letters.
-The shape of Latin letters: r, s, t is characteristic of the Anglo-Saxon alphabet.
+The shape of some of the Latin letters - r, s, and t - is characteristic of the Anglo-Saxon alphabet.